mseclab/PyJFuzz/README.md

 {"test": "test", "array": ["hello", 4278190081, "False"], "num": 255}
 ```
 ## Bonus!
-This is a small gift for lazy people, below you will find a link to burp-pyjfuzz, this is a small BurpSuite plugin which will implement PyJFuzz for fuzzing purpose!
+This is a small gift for lazy people, below you will find a link to burp-pyjfuzz a Burp Suite plugin which will implement PyJFuzz for fuzzing purpose!

 [Burp-PyJFuzz](https://github.com/dzonerzy/Burp-PyJFuzz)
 ![Burp](https://s15.postimg.org/574yb5c7f/Schermata_2016_10_18_alle_10_39_18.png "Burp Suite Intruder")